Mansur-Mustafin/LDTS-berzerk/README.md

 > - `DODGE` - Enemies have a low chance of dodging player bullets
 > - `A SOUND SYSTEM` - Implemented sounds for changing tabs, taking damage and eliminating enemies
 > - `BOSS` - We made a final boss consisting of 9 different PNG's
+> - `SHOOT BEHIND WALLS` - If the player is hidden behind walls, the enemies will not try to shoot through them
+> - `PICK UP HEALTH`- On the final level, the player has the chance to restore health by picking hearts on the ground
 >
 &nbsp;